-- If you’re into salad dressings – make sure to get fat free / low calorie versions of the original (or you can make a simple, fresh dressing at home using olive oil, balsamic vinegar, salt and pepper – that’s what I do!)
+- If you’re into salad dressings – make sure to pick a variety that does not have sugar added and uses extra virgin olive oil (not vegetable oils).
+Or, you can make a simple, fresh dressing at home using olive oil, balsamic vinegar, garlic, salt and pepper – that’s what I do!

-- Real maple syrup (Be sure to avoid the sugary syrups like Mrs. Butterworth’s “syrup” that you can find at your local grocery store – those don’t provide any of the antioxidant health benefits that real maple syrup has, and they are often super high in sugar & HFCS)
+- Real maple syrup: Be sure to avoid the sugary syrups like Mrs. Butterworth’s “syrup” that you can find at your local grocery store – those don’t provide any of the antioxidant health benefits that real maple syrup has, and they are often super high in sugar & high fructose corn syrup

-- Fresh fruit preserves (Better than jelly because they contain real fruit!)
+- Fresh fruit preserves that are low in added sugar (Better than jelly because they contain real fruit!)

-- Pizza Sauce (Make sure you get one that is low in sugar – Trader Joe’s has a great organic pizza sauce that’s super flavorful and low in calories/sugar)
+- Pizza Sauce: Make sure you get one that is low in added sugar

 - Vanilla extract

-- Canned tomatoes (crushed with italian seasonings are great for sauces), tomato paste
+- Canned tomatoes (crushed with Italian seasonings are great for sauces)

 - Reduced-sodium broths